3D printing Production - 3D printing for the food industry

 Bühler-Meincke - nozzles

-Haas-Meincke's grommets used to be welded together by several parts, and it was both complicated and time consuming.
-Now, they are 3D printed at DTI, resulting in freedom of design and simplified production, as the grommets can be made in one piece with a smooth, beautiful surface.
+Haas-Meincke's nozzles used to be welded together by several parts, and it was both complicated and time consuming.
+Now, they are 3D printed at DTI, resulting in freedom of design and simplified production, as the nozzles can be made in one piece with a smooth, beautiful surface.

 See the control report for the Danish Technological Institute, Product Development